hlvipulbohra/assignments-fullstack/README.md

 ### 5. Demo and screenshots

 * Youtube video link of the demo of code and working application : https://youtu.be/37IsrfeVag8
-* All the scrrenshots of the working demo are placed in the screnshots folder
+* All the screenshots of the working demo are placed in the screenshots folder

 ---